There are many benefits of being active whether it’s via traditional exercises, recreational activities or even a job that requires physical movement.

-This brace can also be used as an armband when engaging in physical activities that can cause elbow hyperextension such as basketball or weightlifting.
+This tennis elbow brace can also be used as an armband when engaging in physical activities that can cause elbow hyperextension such as basketball or weightlifting.

 You’ll also get a bonus sweat wristband with your order, plus an E-book titled, Addressing Tennis Elbow Pain.

-It provides instructions on how to properly use the product and also shares online resources to include therapies and exercises that can help with tennis elbow.
+It provides instructions on how to properly use the tennis elbow brace and also shares online resources to include therapies and exercises that can help with tennis elbow.

 This double-set is everything you’ll need to address your muscle-related injuries.

-The set also contains a fully- adjustable, copper-nylon elbow strap which allows you to modify as needed from light to strong compression.
+The set also contains two fully-adjustable elbow straps which allow you to modify as needed from light to strong compression.

-The copper nylon material, which is used in both the strap and sleeve is itch-free, odour resistant and contains anti-bacterial properties.
+The breathable material, which is used in both the strap and sleeve is itch-free, odour resistant and contains anti-bacterial properties.

-You can choose to pair the sleeve and strap together or use them separately.
+You can choose to pair the elbow sleeve and strap together or use them separately.